bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Hooks.md

 ## Ruins in the Lake
 [Arturas-Gabrys](Arturas-Gabrys) remembers hearing of ancient ruins rumors in Dorna.

+## Giants Saddle
+A giant in the north will have a saddle stuck to his back that can be used to ride anything.
 # Complete
 For [Post-Calamity](Post-Calamity) a list of completed hooks